HandsOnDataViz/book/chart/google-sheets/README.md

 - In the Chart Editor > Recommendations tab, choose your preferred Column chart (or Bar chart if you prefer a horizontal orientation), or see more options in Chart Types tab.

 ## Stacked column or stacked bar chart
 Best to show differences between sub-categories of data.
 In the example below, when stacked columns are placed side-by-side, they contrast the percentages of overweight residents in each nation (displayed in blue).
-Use stacked column or bar charts instead of pie charts, since readers can interpret rectangle sizes more accurately than pie slices.

 Try it: Float your cursor over columns to explore data details.